Cavenfish/autogamess/README.md

     This should be a list of integers, in particular 1,2 and 3.
 This list tells the function what to plot and what to omit from the plot.
     Please see the Notes section for more details.
+reverse_x: boolean True/False [Optional]
+    if True then x-axis will be in reverse (ie: 300---150----0).

 Notes
 -------